top of page

 HBS Angels Advanced Investing Bootcamp Pricing

-HBS Alumni, please ensure you have added HBS Alumni Angels as one of the communities in your HBS profile prior to registration.
+please ensure you have added HBS Alumni Angels as one of the communities in your HBS profile before registration.

 The Harvard Business School Alumni Angels Association, based in San Rafael, California, is a global nonprofit alumni club of the Harvard Business School.
 With 16 regional chapters and over 1000 members, it is the largest alumni-based angel organization in the world.
 For more information: www.HBSAngels.com